kinjalamin28/Assignment3/README.md

-1. Write a simple program to print multiplication table of a certain number taken from user,

-For eg. 2 X 1 = 2
+1. Write a simple program to print multiplication table of a certain number taken from user, For eg. 2 X 1 = 2
 2 X 2 = 4
 and so on.

 2. Write a program in which:

-· Take 10 values input from user using loop.

-· Print sum of all the numbers provided

-· Print the Average of those 10 values
+Take 10 values input from user using loop.Print sum of all the numbers provided.Print the Average of those 10 values

 3. Write a JAVA program that takes user input from 1 to 12 for months, and display number of days of a particular month.
 (Shows “Invalid Details“ if incorrect month number will be provided).